Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kotara has 61 active public transport stops, offering a mix of train and bus services.
-These stops are served by 48 individual routes, collectively facilitating 2,359 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 126 meters from the nearest stop.
-As primarily residential, most residents commute outward, with car being the dominant mode at 96%.
+Kotara has 61 active public transport stops offering a mix of train and bus services.
+These stops are served by 48 different routes, collectively facilitating 2,359 weekly passenger trips.
+Transport accessibility is rated excellent, with residents located an average of 126 meters from the nearest stop.
+As primarily residential, most commute outward; cars remain dominant at 96%.
 Vehicle ownership averages 1.5 per dwelling.
-According to the 2021 Census, a high 32.8% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, 32.8% work from home, possibly due to COVID-19 conditions.

-Service frequency averages 337 trips per day across all routes, equating to approximately 38 weekly trips per stop.
+Service frequency averages 337 trips daily across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport